geo-engine/geoengine/README.md

 If you plan on optimizing a feature of Geo Engine, please confirm it this way.

 # Deployment
-Deploy an instance using `cargo run --package geoengine-services --bin main --release`
+Deploy an instance using `cargo run --package geoengine-services --bin main --release`.

 ## Features
 The PostgreSQL storage backend can optionally be enabled using `--features postgres` in the `cargo` command.